wongpc0817/DML-Heston-DiffPCA/README.md

    - Reduces the computational burden while preserving performance by leveraging Differential PCA.

 3. **Theoretical Insights**:
    - A detailed theoretical explanation of the approach is available.
+The approach is described using Hilbert Projection Theorem, Sobolev spaces and Proper Orthogonal Decomposition (POD).
    - Full academic paper provided upon request (subject to academic policy).

 ---